 Danish Game Industry Timeline

-The timeline below is our first version, let's call it v1.0, because we think it has the key events included.
-It is a work in progress and used as a discussion piece and to guide our research.
-We hope that it grows into a resource that can be used in the academic context and the industry alike.
-We hope it can inform policymaking and help compare the Danish context with others.
+The timeline was originally put together for our own research purposes but we soon realised that it could benefit many others, too.
+It is a work in progress that is used as a discussion piece and to guide our research.
+We hope that it grows into a resource that can be used in the academic context and the game industry alike.
+It can inform policymaking and support the study of Danish game maker culture.

 On this website and on the parallel spiltidslinje.dk (TBA) you can find updates and further versions of the timeline.
 We make sure to credit everyone who contributes and make changes visible.
 Eventually, the full timeline will be available in both Danish and English on these two sites.
 This should happen well before Mark is a full doctor. ;)